MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/lighthouse.md

 The **Lighthouse** tool provides links to content hosted on third-party websites.
 Microsoft is not responsible for and has no control over the content of these sites and any data that may be collected.

-To audit a page using the Lighthouse tool, perform the following steps.
+To audit a page using the Lighthouse tool:

 1. Go to the URL that you want to audit.

 1. In DevTools, select the **Lighthouse** tool.
-Configuration options are displayed.
+Configuration options are displayed:

    :::image type="content" source="../media/accessibility-lighthouse.msft.png" alt-text="Lighthouse configuration options." lightbox="../media/accessibility-lighthouse.msft.png":::